TheGloriousGenesis/CS_Learning/System_Design/README.md

 - Storage can be database, queue, hash table, file etc

-## Layers when VBD'in (Top to bottom)
+## How to break down system: DETAILED: Layers when VBD'in (Top to bottom)
 ![image info](./Template System decomposition.png)

 ### Client

+- Can be a user or another system
 - Advocates single point of entry
-- Encapulates different type of clients, the technologies they use and how the information is transported to them
+- Encapsulates different type of clients, the technologies they use and how the information is transported to them

 ### Business

+- Encapsulates the volatility in the changes of the required behaviour of the system
+- Required behaviours when define should be as immutable to change as possible
-- capture use cases: series of required behaviours
+- Capture use cases: series of required behaviours
+- Although the required behaviour of system is liable to change, there is only two ways the use case (a sequence of activities) can change:
+  - the activity changes (Engines encapsulate this volatility in business rule)
+  - the sequence changes (Managers are meant to capture this volatility)

 ### Resource access

-- Encapsulate resource access
+- Encapsulate volatility to resource access
+- Make as high level when describing so that the underlying resource can be swapped if needed.
+- Use atomic business verbs (verbs used to describe action in certain field e.g credit, debit account).

+### Resource

+- Physical resources (File, queues, database)

+### Utilities

-- Physical resources / Utilities common to all services
+- Utilities common to all services (e.g security, logging)

+## Architecture Validation

+- Architecture must satisfy all use cases
+  - Present and future
+  - Known and unknown
+- Volatility decreases top down on layer VBD
--
+- Mana

 # TODO
 - Think about all the design patterns and what type of volatility they are encapsulating e.g pub/sub pattern encapsulating